privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

       * AuctionConfig includes contextual signals like seller_signals, auction_signals;
         per buyer signals / configuration and other data.
 Contextual ad winner may be part of seller_signals.
+        * __If the SelectAd request is sent after contextual auction concludes, the `seller_signals` may include information about the contextual auction winner that can filter Protected Audience bids during Protected Audience auction.__
       * [Forwards client metadata][95] in non-standard HTTP headers in the request to SellerFrontEnd service.

+   __Note: It is upto the seller / SSP to decide whether SelectAd request should be sent after contextual / RTB auction concludes or in parallel with contextual auction.
+The seller's ad server may incorporate traffic shaping and determine incremental value / demand for calling SellerFrontEnd for an ad request.
+The seller's ad server may call SellerFrontEnd while the contextual auction is running and this can optimize overall auction latency even further;
+   however in this case contextual ad winner can not take part in Protected Audience auction to filter Protected Audience bids.
+If contextual signals (`buyer_signals`, `seller_signals` and `auction_signals`) are required for bidding, auction and reporting, that should be sent in SelectAdRequest.__

 * Protected Audience auction kicks off in Bidding and Auction Services.
     * The SellerFrontEnd service decrypts encrypted [ProtectedAudienceInput][9] using